gurtejx/1800_202230_BBY20/README.md

 ## General Info
 This browser based web application to ...
+* Hi my name is  Youngwon, I'm excited about this project because it's my first project
 * Hi my name is Viet, I'm excited about this project becasue I will get to learn how to build an application.
 * Hi my name is Gurtej.
 I'm excited about this project because it's my first project